visier/connector-python/README.md

 In order to avoid passing authentication credentials in via command line arguments, Visier recommends that at least basic authentication credentials such as username and password are provided via environment variables.
 However, using a new function, `make_auth()`, the appropriate authentication configuration object will be created from `VISIER_`-prefixed environment variables, as outlined  below.

 ### OAuth2.0
-Though the Visier Python Connector doesn't directly interact with the environment variables, the following list and example below illustrate the OAuth2.0 authentication parameters.
-These are also the environment variables the `make_auth()` utility function will use.
+The following list and example below illustrate the OAuth2.0 authentication parameters.
+These are also the environment and `dotenv` variables the `make_auth()` utility function will use when instantiating an authentication object.
 * `VISIER_HOST`: The fully qualified domain name and protocol to access your Visier tenant as well as to initiate the OAuth2.0 authentication process
 * `VISIER_APIKEY`: The API key granted by Visier
 * `VISIER_CLIENT_ID`: The identifier of the pre-registered application